maria-becker/corec---commonsense-relation-classifier/README.md

 ### INSTRUCTIONS

-Three files are needed to run the neural networks for commonsense relation classification.
+Three files are needed to run the neural networks for commonsense relation classification:

-### data_reader.py
+### data_reader_mcl.py

-data_reader.py contains the classes DataReader and the class Triple.
+data_reader_mlc.py contains the classes DataReader and the class Triple.

-The class DataReader takes as an argument the file containing the following: LeftEntity, RightEntity, Relation (separated by \t).
+The class DataReader takes as an argument the file containing the following: LeftEntity, RightEntity, Relation (Relation2, Relation3... for multi-label instances), separated by \t .
 It iters over the file and turns every line into a Triple-object.

 The Triple class takes a line formatted as above and simply splits it into its parts, contained in the variables: self.left_term, self.right_term, self.relation.